 It is the first step in performance improvement.
 If you want to improve, then you have to establish a baseline for improvement, so writing company policies and procedures makes a great start to performance improvement.

 If your policies and procedures are already written, but they are incomplete, outdated or inconsistent, then you are probably not driving the performance improvement you intended.
-If you write policies and procedures, you are one step closer to improving your business, which will lead you to saving money and helping increase customer satisfaction.
+If you write company policies and procedures, you are one step closer to improving your business, which will lead you to saving money and helping increase customer satisfaction.

 Procedures Improve Results